The Pretty Little Calf: Literary history

-Scholarship points that in a compilation of Buddhist teachings, titled Shijia rulai shidi xiuxing ji, there exists a story about a king whose third wive gives birth to a boy, and his jealous co-wives replace the baby with a skinned cat and even try to kill him, to no avail.
-Finally, they give the baby to a cow that eats it, and lie to their husband the third wive gave birth to a monster.
+Scholarship points that in a compilation of Buddhist teachings dated to the 14th century, titled Shijia rulai shidi xiuxing ji, there exists a story about a king whose third wife gives birth to a boy, and his jealous co-wives replace the baby with a skinned cat and even try to kill him, to no avail.
+Finally, they give the baby to a cow that eats it, and lie to their husband that the third wife gave birth to a monster.
 The cow gives birth to a calf (a golden calf in many versions), to which the king takes a liking to, to the horror of the two co-wives.
 They feign some illness and persuade the king to kill the little calf as cure for them, but the royal butcher spares its life, killing another animal in its place.
 The calf escapes to another kingdom (Korea), grows up and marries a princess.
 The calf regains human shape and rescues his mother.
 This tale can also be known as The Golden Calf, The Calf with the Golden Horns and Silver Hooves or The Marriage of the Calf.

+Sinologist Wilt Idema states that the earliest appearance of the story is a Buddhist tract titled Foshuo xiaoshunzi xiuxing chengfo jing ("The sutra on how a filial and obedient son achieved Buddhahood by self-cultivation, preached by the Buddha"), dated to the 6th century, since it is mentioned in a catalogue titled Zhongjing mulu, published in 602.
+Some of its contents were discovered among the Dunhuang manuscripts, but in fragments dated to the 8th century.

 Asia

 Other tales about Prince Golden Calf are attested in historical literature of Taiwan, Manchuria and Mongolia.
-They contain very similar plot structures: birth of hero by third wive or concubine, the attempts on the young prince by the other wives, his rebirth as a golden-horned and silver-hooved calf (with some difference between versions), his escape to another kingdom, his marriage to a human princess; his transformation to human and eventual return to his homeland.
+They contain very similar plot structures: birth of hero by third wife or concubine, the attempts on the young prince by the other wives, his rebirth as a golden-horned and silver-hooved calf (with some difference between versions), his escape to another kingdom, his marriage to a human princess; his transformation to human and eventual return to his homeland.

 China

+According to Wilt Idema, the tale is "popular" among the Han Chinese, Manchus, Mongols and Muslims, and the "majority" of its oral variants have been collected from Northern China.
+In addition, the tale is known in Chinese scholarship as The Calf Marries a Wife (Chinese: 牛犢娶親 Niudu quqin).